flomesh-io/osm-edge-docs/content/en/docs/guides/integrations/dapr.md

 10. Applying SMI Traffic Policies:

-    The demo so far illustrated permissive traffic policy mode in OSM whereby application connectivity within the mesh is automatically configured by `osm-controller`, therefore no SMI policy was required for the pythonapp to talk to the nodeapp.
+    The demo so far illustrated permissive traffic policy mode in osm-edge whereby application connectivity within the mesh is automatically configured by `osm-controller`, therefore no SMI policy was required for the pythonapp to talk to the nodeapp.

     In order to see the same demo work with an SMI Traffic Policy, follow the steps outlined below: